thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/authentication/jwt.md

 For JWT-based clients, TBMQ supports two layers of regex-based authorization rules:

- - Default authorization rules – manually configured topic filters defined in the provider settings
+ - Default authorization rules – manually configured sets of topic patterns defined in the provider settings.
- - Dynamic authorization rules – topic filters extracted from JWT claims at runtime (if configured)
+ - Dynamic authorization rules – lists of topic patterns extracted from JWT claims at runtime (if configured).

-You can define default topic filters for both publish and subscribe directions using regular expressions.
+Default topic patterns can be defined separately for publishing and subscribing.
+These patterns use regular expressions and are always required.
-These rules are always required and serve as a fallback if dynamic rules are not configured or cannot be applied.
+They also serve as a fallback if dynamic patterns are not configured or cannot be applied.

 Examples of regex filters:

- - `.*` – allow all topics
+ - Allow particular topic(s) - rule `country/.*` will allow clients to publish/subscribe only to topics that start with `country/`.
- - `sensors/.*` – allow access only to topics that begin with `sensors/`
+ - Allow any topic - rule `.*` (default) will allow clients to publish/subscribe to any topic.
- - (empty field) – deny access to that direction
+ - Forbid all topics - if the rule is empty, the client is forbidden to publish/subscribe.

-To enable dynamic authorization, specify the names of JWT claims that contain the publish and/or subscribe topic filters (e.g., pub, sub).
+To enable dynamic authorization, specify the names of JWT claims that contain the publish and/or subscribe topic patterns (e.g., pub_rules, sub_rules).
-If present, TBMQ will attempt to extract a list of topic patterns from these claims and apply them as the client's effective authorization rules.
+If configured, TBMQ will attempt to extract a list of topic patterns from these claims and apply them as the client's effective authorization rules.

 {% capture dynamic-filters-claim-type-warn %}

-Dynamic claims must contain an array of strings.
+Dynamic claims must be definded as JSON array of strings.
 Each string will be treated as a topic filter pattern and compiled as a regular expression.

 {% endcapture %}
 {% include templates/info-banner.md content=dynamic-filters-claim-type-warn %}